-The 2014 Integrated Report is primarily based on guidance from the U. S. Environmental Protection Agency (USEPA) which is intended to satisfy the requirements of sections 305(b), 303(d) and 314 of the Federal Water Pollution Control Act Amendments of 1972 (PL 92-500) and subsequent amendments (hereafter, collectively called the "Clean Water Act" or "CWA") in a single combined report.
+The 2016 Integrated Report is primarily based on guidance from the U. S. Environmental Protection Agency (USEPA) and is intended to satisfy, in a single report, the requirements of sections 305(b), 303(d) and 314 of the Federal Water Pollution Control Act Amendments of 1972 (PL 92-500) and subsequent amendments (hereafter, collectively called the "Clean Water Act" or "CWA").
 Illinois' Integrated Report is divided into two volumes: Volume I covering surface water and Volume II covering groundwater.